adobe/spectrum-css/README.md

 - `yarn build` - Performs a build of all components
 - `yarn dev` - Performs a component build, runs storybook, and serves the documentation on the default port (3000), then starts watching components and website files
 - `yarn clean` - Cleans all output files for the project and all components
-- `yarn watch` - Assuming a build has already been performed, re-starts starts watching components and website files.
-Presumes a browser is already open to your locally served docs

 ---